...although if you do say old age, you may find yourself aging rapidly...

-The hero has been captured by a villain, who intends to kill him.
-But before the hero dies, the sadistic villain offers the hero one final choice: to select the means of his own execution.
-A true hero will take the option the villain didn't offer
+The hero has been captured by a villain, who intends to kill them.
+But before the hero dies, the sadistic villain offers the hero one final choice: to select the means of their own execution.
+A true hero will take the option the villain didn't offer.

 - Battle Angel Alita had suicide booths.

 - Played with in One Piece.
 Although he doesn't kill people with this technique (usually), Kuma always asks, "If you were to go on a trip, where would you want to go?"
 And then, in three days, you coming crashing to where you wanted.
 Or, depending on how he feels about you, where he wanted you to be - as was actually in most cases it did happen.
 Good thing that he wanted the Straw Hats to become stronger and so sent them to just the places for that.